How to Install a Service Mast and Riser: An NEC Guide

 - Service Entrance Conductors: These are the wires running through the mast from the weatherhead to the meter base.

 - Meter Base: The enclosure that houses the utility’s electric meter.
-Proper meter base mounting at the correct height is required by both the NEC and the utility.
+Follow the local utility and AHJ mounting requirements for the meter base mounting.

 Always begin by obtaining the latest utility company specifications.
-These documents often impose stricter requirements than the NEC, especially concerning the point of attachment requirements and mast material.
+These documents often impose additional requirements beyond the NEC, especially concerning the point of attachment requirements and mast material or guying rules; utilities may require stricter or more prescriptive dimensions or mounting heights than the NEC.

 Pre-Installation Planning: Your Blueprint for Success